-The selection of material for the screen - glass, cigarette paper, tracing paper, treated silk (for example, glycerin with talc) and plastic cellulose treated with sandpaper, changing the thickness of these materials, combining them in different ways - makes it possible to achieve different effects.
+The selection of material for the screen - glass, cigarette paper, tracing paper, treated silk (for example, glycerin with talc) and different plastic cellulose treated with sandpaper, changing the thickness of these materials, combining them in different ways - makes it possible to achieve different effects.

-Rear projection is frequently used in light-music peformances, so the sources of light or beams are not visible.
-In this case, the audience also will not disturb the demonstration in any way.
-Another reason why rear projection is good with live performers is that it does not interfere with them in any way.
+frequently used projection is in light-music Rear peformances, so the sources of light or beams are not visible. disturb the the audience also will not In this case, demonstration in any way.
+Another reason rear projection is good with live performers is that it does not interfere with them in any way.
 The problem with rear projection is the need for a certain amount of space behind the screen - large enough to be able to use slide projectors successfully.
 Its length can be shortened with the aid of revolving mirrors.